The secret to living longer? Move abroad!

 Loma Linda, California

-Located in Southern California, Loma Linda is a city with one of the largest Seventh-day Adventists (SDA) in the world.
+This part of America bucks the trend, but mainly because of one factor.
+Located in southern California, Loma Linda is a city with one of the largest communities of Seventh-day Adventists (SDA) in the world.
 The SDA place great emphasis on health and believe the key to wellness ‘lies in a life of balance and temperance’ (Adventist.org).
-By avoiding alcohol and cigarettes and eating a largely plant-based diet, they typically live around a decade longer than most other people.
+By avoiding alcohol and cigarettes and eating a largely plant-based diet, they typically live around a decade longer than most Americans.

 Nicoya, Costa Rica